Equivalence of three classical algorithms with quantum side information: Privacy amplification, error correction, and data compression: Summary and outlook

 \section{Summary and outlook}

-We showed that quantum algorithms of privacy amplification (PA), error correction (EC), and data compression (DC) are equivalent, if we define the security of PA properly and and if we generalize EC and DC by adding quantum side information.
+We showed that quantum algorithms of privacy amplification (PA), error correction (EC), and data compression (DC) are equivalent, if we define the security of PA by using the purified distance and if we generalize EC and DC by adding quantum side information.

 As an application of this equivalence, we took previously known security bounds of PA, and converted them into coding theorems for EC and DC that have not been obtained previously.
 We applied these results to simplify and improve our previous result that the two prevalent approaches to the security proof of quantum key distribution (QKD) are equivalent.
 We also propose a method to simplify the security proof of QKD by using the insight gained in this analysis.